JTongay/Legend-of-Links-Front-End/README.md

 # Legend-of-Links-Front-End
-Repo to hold links to build projects with articles
+Repo to hold links to build projects with articles.
+Dope.

 ### Projects for Front End
 * [Build Twitter with AngularJS](http://www.sitepoint.com/building-twitter-app-using-angularjs)